cocoon2wong/SocialCircle/guidelines.md

 Before training `SocialCircle` models on your own dataset, you should add your dataset information.
 See [this document](https://cocoon2wong.github.io/Project-Luna/) for details.
+If you just want to validate these models on ETH-UCY and SDD, please head to the [Pre-Trained Model Weights](https://cocoon2wong.github.io/SocialCircle/guidelines/#pre-trained-model-weights) section.

 ## Training